 Below are some basic things you need to know about flood insurance.

-1. Before you make an offer or during your due diligence period, be sure to call an insurance agent to inquire about flood insurance.
+1. Before you make an offer, or during your due diligence period, be sure to call an insurance agent to inquire about flood insurance.
 They will be able to tell you quickly if your home is in the COBRA area and if you are in flood zone X, VE, or AE.
 If you are not in the COBRA area and in a flood zone X, they can give you a quote pretty quickly.
-If you are in a flood zone other than flood zone X, they will need an elevation certificate for a quote.
+If you are in a flood zone other than flood zone X, they will most likely need an elevation certificate for a quote.
 You can also request a copy of the current flood policy from the listing agent.
 A couple of good insurance agents to call with questions are Coastal Insurance at 850-231-0042, Niceville Insurance at 850-729-2131 or Harris Insurance at 850-244-2111.
-Your Realtor can probably give you a good idea but the maps change and can be hard to understand.
+Your Realtor can probably give you a good idea, but the maps change and can be hard to understand.
 Be sure to call an insurance agent to verify.
-This takes only a minute.
-Be sure to have the property address handy.
+This takes only a minute and be sure to have the property address handy.